sebastianpennino/poke-challenge/README.md

 - Styling with [Tailwind](https://tailwindcss.com/)
 - Code formatting with [Prettier](https://prettier.io)
 - Linting with [ESLint](https://eslint.org) (configured in `.eslintrc.js`).

+- [Redis](https://redis.io/) - We are using it to cache pokemon images

 🔴 **TODO / PENDING** 🔴
 - End-to-end testing with [Cypress](https://cypress.io)